jaymcgavren/jaymcgavren.github.io/_posts/2026-05-17-using-claude-code-to-migrate-to-chezmoi.markdown

 ## Letting Claude push to GitHub

-Of course, these changes will all be lost the moment these files get modified.
+Work that isn't backed up safely in the cloud might as well not exist.
 I need to get this `chezmoi` feature branch pushed to the main repo on GitHub and merged with the `main` branch.

 But Claude can handle it all for me!
 I kick it all off with a single, tersely-worded query: